 Prior to discharge, your nurse will assist you in making arrangements to go home.
 Before you leave, collect all personal items in the room.
 Also, be sure to ask for the return of any valuables you may have had locked up, and any medications that you brought.
 When you are ready to leave, you will be escorted and taken by wheelchair to the discharge area.

-The cafeteria, located off the main hospital lobby, is open to the public, as well as to hospital employees.
-Cafeteria hours are:
+Cafe' 1225, located off the main hospital lobby, is open to the public and hospital employees.
+Daily cafeteria hours are 6:15 a.m. to 7:00 p.m.

 Java Junction is located in the hospital's main lobby.

 A chapel for meditation, prayer, and worship is located on the first floor of the Medical Center near the administrative offices.
-The chapel is open to patients and visitors from 6 a.m. until 9 p.m.
+The chapel is open daily to patients and visitors from 6 a.m. until 9 p.m.
 In addition, prayer rooms are located on floors 3, 5, and 6.
 Sunday morning worship services are conducted at 8 a.m. in the Chapel each Sunday.
-Morning prayer services are conducted in the chapel Monday through Friday at 7:35 a.m.
+A weekly morning prayer service is conducted in the chapel on Wednesdays at 11:30 a.m.
 These services are broadcast to patient rooms on our closed circuit TV on Channel 25.

 Handwashing is the most important way to prevent spread of infection.
 Please wash your hands when you arrive and when you leave.
 You may use alcohol foam in place of soap and water.

-Internet access is available throughout the hospital.
-Public wireless "hotspots" are located in patient areas, the main lobby and in the cafeteria.
+Internet access is available throughout the hospital via "BaptistGuestWifi."
+Public wireless hotspots are located in patient areas, the main lobby and in the cafeteria.
 This service can be accessed on your laptop with an 802.llb compatible wireless network card.
-Registration is required and support is limited.
+Support is limited.
+Click here to view the MS Baptist Public WIFI Terms of Service and Acceptable Use Policy.

 It is important that you inform your doctor and nurse of any medications or herbal supplements you are taking or allergies you may have.
 You should bring medicines or a list of your medications with you each time you come to the hospital or visitor your doctor(s).
 For your convenience, click here to download a form you can use to list your medications.
 A member of the healthcare team will review them when you are admitted to your room.
 It is recommended that you do not take your home medications while in the hospital.
 Medications brought from home may be locked up.
 This is for your safety.